wich229/js-adagrams/README.md

 $ npm test test/adagrams.test.js
 ```

-After your tests have run there is a short table outputting the coverage summary for each file.
+After the tests run, there is a short table that summarizes the coverage for each file.
 You can view complete coverage details by running:

 ```bash
 $ npm run coverage